 Hyperinflation, the Great Depression, and German Collective Economic Memory

-The results of our study were also covered online by Die Zeit, in German, and by Bloomberg, in English.
-Finally, the German newspaper Süddeutsche Zeitung has published a piece in their printed edition.
+The results of our study were also covered online by Die Zeit and Handelsblatt, in German, and by Bloomberg, The Spectator, and the Washington Post, in English.
+The German newspaper Süddeutsche Zeitung has also published a piece in their printed edition.